dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/call-dotnet-from-javascript.md

 > .NET: UpdateAsync: GenericType<System.String>: string 53051
 > .NET: UpdateAsync: GenericType<System.Int32>: 48995

-If the preceding example is implemented in a Blazor Server app, the synchronous calls with `invokeMethod` are avoided.
-The asynchronous function (`invokeMethodAsync`) is preferred over the synchronous version (`invokeMethod`) in Blazor Server scenarios.
+If the preceding example is implemented in a server-side component, the synchronous calls with `invokeMethod` are avoided.
+For server-side components, we recommend the asynchronous function (`invokeMethodAsync`) over the synchronous version (`invokeMethod`).

-Typical output of a Blazor Server app:
+Typical output of a server-side component:

 > JS: invokeMethodAsync:Update('string 34809')
 > .NET: Update: GenericType<System.String>: string 34809